A divisionDivision No. 117 · Tuesday, 11 March 2025· Commons· Employment

 Voting Aye meant

-Support carving out hospitality and sports venues from employer liability for third-party harassment, arguing it is unworkable for small businesses like pubs and bars
+Support carving out hospitality providers and sports venues from employer liability for third-party harassment, arguing the duty is unworkable in those environments.

 Voting No meant